 How long does lorazepam stay in your system?

-In fact, lorazepam can be detected in urine for up to 6 weeks in a heavy user.
-Even small doses if you are getting high on lorazepam might be detectable up to a week later.
+In fact, lorazepam’s short half-life (related to other benzodiazepines) is about 12-18 hours.
+While lorazepam usually is not reported in standard drug tests, if you are getting high on lorazepam you risk physical and psychological dependence on the drug.
 So how long can you expect for lorazepam to leave the body completely?
 More on the peak levels and half life of lorazepam here, plus a section for your questions about lorazepam use or detection at the end.

 Main Lorazepam uses